Discussion 2: Higher-Order Functions, Environment Diagrams

 Getting Started

-VERY IMPORTANT: In this discussion, don't run any Python code until your whole group is sure that the answer is right.
-Your goal should be to have all checks pass the first time!
+VERY IMPORTANT: In this discussion, don't run any Python code or look at the correct environment diagram until you are sure that the answer is right.
+Your goal should be to get the question right without having to have a computer check your work!
 Figure things out and check your work by thinking about what your code will do.
-Not sure?
-Talk to your group!
 (You won't get to run Python during the midterm, so get used to solving problems without it now.)

 Q1: Warm Up